carstoid/A4578/content/pages/exercises/01_mapping-data.md

 ---

-Tutorial by Carsten Rodin, Fall 2020.
-Adapted from materials by Leah Meisterlin and Grga Basic, Fall 2018.
+Tutorial by Leah Meisterlin & Grga Basic.
+Adapted for online distribution by Carsten Rodin, Fall 2020.